Miyazaki’s Taiyo no Tamago (Sun Egg) mango is the most expensive fruit in Japan — premium-grade single mangoes can hit ¥10,000 at department stores.

 Aoshima Mango Cafe — beach-side casual

-A casual ocean-view cafe on Aoshima Beach with mango smoothies and shaved ice.
-Best as a post-beach snack stop.
-Outdoor terrace, sandy floor — easy with kids in swimsuits.
-Limited indoor seating.
+This casual ocean-view cafe on Aoshima Beach serves mango smoothies and shaved ice — best as a post-beach snack stop.

 - Hours: 10:00–17:00 (Apr-Oct), closed irregular winter